 3. Glendalough Upper Lake

 Glendalough is a glacial lake in the Wicklow Mountains.
-It is classified as ribbon lake which means, it is a long and narrow lake formed in glacial trough.
+It is classified as a ribbon lake which means, it is a long and narrow lake formed in a glacial trough.
 The lake is one of the main attractions in Wicklow Mountains National Parks.
-Along with the lower lake, the valley of these twin lakes have drawn a lot of visitors and it’s one of the favorite day trips from Dublin.
+Along with the lower lake, the valley of these twin lakes has drawn a lot of visitors and it’s one of the favorite day trips from Dublin.